w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 If you want to select your nominations manually, check [this article](choose-validators.md) to learn how to choose your validators.

 4\.
 Finally, it's time to enter the amount you want to bond.
-We recommend that you don't bond the entire balance, as you'll need some transferable funds to cover future transaction fees.
+Avoid bonding the entire balance, as you'll need some transferable funds to cover future transaction fees.

 At this stage, you'll also see some useful information to consider.
 The bar at the bottom shows whether the amount you've entered meets two important thresholds: